VUnit/vunit/user_guide.md

 ## Python Interface

 The public interface of VUnit is exposed through the `VUnit` class that can be imported directly from the vunit module.
+To make VUnit visible to Python you need a PYTHONPATH environment variable which includes the path to the VUnit root directory containing this user guide.
+Note that you shouldn't point to the vunit directory within the root directory.

 ```python
 # file: run.py